azimifardous/azimifardous/README.md

 - 👀 I’m interested in Web Development, Coding, Much more...
 - 🌱 I’m currently learning Front-end web development.
 - 💞️ I’m looking to collaborate on projects and that sort of stuffs.
-- 📫 You can follow me on twitter @azimifardous
+- 📫 You can contact me at ferdous.azimi7@gmail.com

 <!---
 azimifardous/azimifardous is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.